junghan0611/spacemacs/layers/+fun/selectric/README.md

-This layer makes your Emacs sound like an IBM Selectric typewriter, for those moments when your loud, clicky mechanical keyboard is not at hand, yet, you\'d still wish to enjoy the sound.
+This layer makes your Emacs sound like an IBM Selectric typewriter, for those moments when your loud, clicky mechanical keyboard is not at hand, yet, you'd still wish to enjoy the sound.

 Features:
 ---------